erjank/teaching/memory/README.md

 store things like our password, our home address, and what the clown did at our eighth birthday party that scared us so much.
 It is essentially unbounded: barring injury or disease, we will die before it fills up.
-However, it is also slow to access---too slow to help us handle hungry lions and disgruntled family members.
+However, it is also slow to access–too slow to help us handle hungry lions and disgruntled family members.

 Evolution has therefore given us a second system